RUN

 National Biathlon Schools Competition guidelines and rules – click here to view.

-You can also refer to the Biathlon Technical Rules document.
+You can also refer to the full Biathlon Technical Rules document.

 QUALIFICATION CRITERIA